 Scholastic book fairs are held quarterly in the school library.
 Classes take turns shopping for books and other items for sale.
 The book fair also has some after-school hours for kids and parents to shop.
 Proceeds from the sales go towards the purchase of new books for the library.

 Box Tops involves the scanning/clipping and turning in of “Box Tops” labels off of everyday products from the market.
 Each Box Top is worth 10 cents.
 The proceeds from this effort goes towards fulfilling the PTA’s budget.

 The PTA hosts a small concession stand to sell treats and beverages at certain school events: the talent show and the school musical.
 Any proceeds from these sales benefits the PTA.

-Family Lunch is a community-building event and provides the opportunity for parents to come have lunch with their child on an early release day.
-Parents are free to bring a picnic lunch, set up an E-Z UP/umbrella, mat, and/or chairs and stay for the duration of the school day until the school day ends.
+Family Lunch is a community-building event and provides the opportunity for parents to come to have lunch with their child on an early release day.
+Parents are free to bring a picnic lunch, set up an E-Z UP/umbrella, mat, and/or chairs, and stay for the duration of the school day until the school day ends.